elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To create DOM nodes, there are two methods including the createElement and createTextNode methods.
+  <div><strong>Interview Response:</strong> Two methods, including the createElement and createTextNode methods, are used to create DOM nodes.
 The document.createElement(tag) creates a new element node.
 The document.createTextNode(‘text’) creates a new text node with the give ‘text’.
-Most of the time we need to create element nodes, such as a div.
+We need to create element nodes, such as a div, most of the time.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />